 Granted, this isn’t a feasible option for everyone, but another decision you can make is changing the bed sheets that you sleep in at night.
 When it comes to fabrics, cotton is the premier choice for summer due to the fact that it’s breathable and naturally lightweight.
 For an even more specialized investment, you can buy specialized wicking sheets or fabric blends.

 When it comes to keeping your home a comfortable temperature in the summer, it just involves some extra though and adjustments.
-No trickery here, just simple solutions to stay cool.
+No trickery here, just simple solutions to stay cool without running your air conditioning all day long.
 For more information on whether or not a whole house fan or attic fan is the right option for you, please contact our experts.